Skip to content

 • shelf — Persistent ETS tables backed by DETS.
 Combines microsecond in-memory reads with durable disk storage.
 Built on top of slate.

-slate wraps Erlang's DETS module.
-For details on the underlying storage engine, see the official Erlang DETS documentation.
+slate does not replace DETS semantics.
+For storage-engine details beyond slate's API, see the official Erlang DETS documentation.